HacKanCuBa/blake2signer/docs/docs/details.md

 ### Secret rotation

 !!! info "New in v2.3.0"
-    The `secret` parameter can be bytes, string or any sequence of them (list, tuple, etc.).
+    The `secret` parameter can be bytes, strings or any sequence of them (list, tuple, etc.).

 From v2.3.0, `secret` can also be a sequence of secrets instead of a single one to support _secret rotation_, considering them ordered from oldest to newest, so that signatures are made with the newest secret but verifications are done using all of them.
 Every secret must comply with the restrictions enforced as a single secret does.